 I find it hard to believe that this is my sixth Thanksgiving since permanently relocating to Coastal Georgia and my third since becoming an American citizen.
 In that brief period, Thanksgiving has become my favorite holiday.

 The Richmond Hill/Bryan County Chamber of Commerce, in partnership with the city of Richmond Hill and the Richmond Hill Convention and Visitors Bureau, announce Small Business Saturday on Nov.
 29, as well as a "Shop, Dine & Play Local This Holiday Season ...
 And Beyond" marketing message.

 On my "to-do" list last week was a reminder to call former Gov. Carl Sanders and see if he had any thoughts on how to get the field at Sanford Stadium named for UGA's former coach and athletic director Vince Dooley.
 I knew he would like the idea and perhaps could jerk a few chains I seem to have been unable to rattle thus far.

 Back in 1966, Bobby Fuller sang about, "Robbin' people with a six-gun, I fought the law and the law won."
 And rightfully so - robbery is a crime.
 But what happens when it's the law doing the robbing and the law wins?

 These opinions are not the News'.
 Callers are not required to identify themselves, so we can neither verify sources nor their motives.
 Call 756-4021 to leave a message.

-Oct.
-31-Nov.
-1: Movie Night Under the Stars - The Ice Cream Stop in Richmond Hill invites the community to a free family fun night of movie-watching under the stars.
+Nov.
+28-29: Movie Night Under the Stars - The Ice Cream Stop in Richmond Hill invites the community to a free family fun night of movie watching under the stars.
 Friday evening's showing will be a PG-rated movie, and Saturday night's movie will be rated G. The movies will begin at dusk.
-Guests are asked to bring a lawn chair.
-Visit The Ice Cream Stop's Facebook page for more information.
+Guests are asked to bring lawn chairs.
+Visit the The Ice Cream Stop's Facebook page for more information.